-There are two potentially explosive situations here: the creation of a hostile work environment that can translate into an expensive lawsuit against the company and the possibility someone (perhaps your boss) could commit a violent act.
-You sound like your company’s best early warning signal.
+The question was not an over reaction.
+Indeed, there are two potentially explosive situations here: (1) the creation of a hostile work environment that can translate into an expensive lawsuit against the company and (2) the possibility of a violent act.

 The simplified view of workplace violence is the employee or client who shoots up an office because of passion, anger, or revenge.
 However, the Workplace Violence Research Institute (WVRI) states: “Workplace violence is any act against an employee that creates a hostile work environment and negatively affects the employee, either physically or psychologically.
 These acts include all types of physical or verbal assaults, threats, coercion, intimidation, and all forms of harassment.”

 Workplace violence continues to grow and its potential should be taken seriously.

 - Consider these other alarming workplace violence statistics:According to the Bureau of Labor Statistics, 18,400 workers in the private industry experienced trauma from nonfatal workplace violence in 2017.

 - One in four employees will be victimized by workplace violence, specifically harassed, threatened, or attacked on the job, leaving the victim angry, fearful, stressed or depressed (separate studies by the U.S. Department of Justice and Northwestern Life Insurance Co.).